mlcommons/mlcube/docs/runners/kubeflow.md

 # Kubeflow Runner

+!!! warning
+    Work in progress.
+Some functionality described below may not be available.

 Kubeflow supports two mandatory commands - `configure` and `run` with standard arguments - `mlcube`, `platform` and `task`.
 Users can configure SSH runner in system setting file, and override parameters on a command line.

+!!! attention
-> The `configure` command is not required, and does nothing when invoked.
+    The `configure` command is not required, and does nothing when invoked.

 ## Configuration parameters
 ```yaml